TLTR: This article explores what RV insurance is, how much RV insurance costs, and offers some tips that you can use to lower your rates.

 Insurance providers will be wary of this and set high insurance rates on newer RVs.

 RVs serve multiple purposes for their owners.
-According to reports by The Washington Post, as of 2020, around a million Americans live in RVs full time.
+According to reports by The Washington Post, around a million Americans live in RVs full time.
 So, as with homeowners insurance, people may need to purchase additional coverage such as liability coverage, medical compensation, and loss assessment coverage.
 This can significantly increase the cost of RV insurance.

 Your Driving Experience and Record